 By moonset, the Degradation was up to 2.7 dB.
 MNI TNX to everyone!
 Now I need to rest before taking down the station and packing everything for home!
 VY 73, Lance

-the local afternoon, I worked 18 stations on FT8 via the
+afternoon, I worked 18 stations on FT8 via the northern

-northern equatorial buldge to KP4 and YV.
-Also
+equatorial buldge to KP4 and YV.
+Also had Es

-had Es links up the east coast to VE1 and W4
+links up the east coast to VE1 and W4 through W1

-through W1 ;-) Apparently, FT8 was too narrow
+;-) Apparently, FT8 was too narrow bandwidth for

-bandwidth for some of the multipath frequency spreading
+some of the multipath frequency spreading contributed by

-contributed by my first hop using the equatorial buldge,
+my first hop using the equatorial buldge, and some

-antenna was taken down, and packed along with all the
+taken down, and packed along with all the equipment.